nazavilla/Javascript-begginer-projects/README.md

 - Day 10:
   - Reviewed once more: truthy and falsy, as well as its short-circuit evaluation.
   - Completed a small project: magic ball using switch conditional
+- Day 11:
+  - Completed 4 modules in CodeCademy.
+  - Learned about different types of functions (arrow function, expression function, declared function.)
+As well as concice body array function (number of parameters, single line block and multiline block).